 It won’t be quite that simple, but that’s the basic premise.
 QE held interest rates artificially low, had a negative impact on the likes of the US dollar and the euro, and bumped up the value of just about every asset that could be invested in.

-The Federal Reserve in the US will be the first to move, while their counterparts in Europe and the UK likely won’t be too far behind.
+The Federal Reserve in the US will be the first to move, while its counterparts in Europe and the UK might not be too far behind.
 They’ll watch with interest and see how things go for the Fed, before following a similar path.
-Japan is a slightly different kettle of fish, so will be in no rush.

 QE is one of two main tools central banks have at their disposal to tighten or loosen monetary policy.
 Most of us are familiar with the other, which is moving short-term interest rates up and down.
-Here in New Zealand, that’s where the OCR comes in.
+In New Zealand, that’s where the Offical Cash Rate (OCR) comes in.

-However, we should expect a steady move higher in global interest rates, a change in currency market dynamics, and a few more headwinds for many other asset classes.
+We believe a gradual reversal of QE is a positive in the longer-term, as long as economic growth increases slowly and keeps up with these market changes.
+However, we should expect a steady move higher in global interest rates, a change in currency market dynamics, and a lower path of investment returns due to a few more headwinds in other asset classes.

 Read more from our Insights blog:

 Mark Lister is Head of Private Wealth Research at Craigs Investment Partners, his Adviser Disclosure Statement is available on request and free of charge under his profile on craigsip.com.
 For personalised investment advice please contact a Craigs Investment Partners Investment Adviser or phone 0800 272 442.
 This column is general in nature and should not be regarded as specific investment advice.